 Or do you want to hear God say, “Well done, good and faithful servant”?

-Luke 21:1-4 tells us one day Jesus was watching what people gave as they put their gifts in the “offering box.”
+Luke 21:1-4 says one day Jesus was watching what people gave as they put their gifts in the offering box.
 He noticed several rich people putting their gifts in and Luke says, “He saw a poor widow put in two small copper coins.
 And he said, ‘Truly, I tell you, this poor widow has put in more than all of them.
 For they all contributed out of their abundance, but she out of her poverty put in all she had to live on.’”

 Jesus’ point was: out of her pittance came abundance.
-Out of their abundance came pittance.
+But out of their abundance came pittance.
 We can’t say our heart is right until our treasure is right.

 Jesus said, “For where your treasure is, there will your heart will be also” (Matthew 6:21).